-Some of BRP's product lines, such as snowmobiles and PWCs, are seasonal.
-However, these products are sold during offsetting seasons, reducing the overall seasonal impact on the Company.
-Additionally, BRP's three-wheel vehicles, propulsion systems, ATV and SSV products are less subject to seasonal weather patterns than snowmobiles and PWCs.
+Some of BRP's product lines, such as snowmobiles, PWCs and boats, are seasonal.
+However, certain of these products are also sold during offsetting seasons, reducing the overall seasonal impact on the Company.
+Additionally, BRP's 3WV, outboard and jet boat engines, ATV and SSV products are less subject to seasonal weather patterns than snowmobiles, PWCs and boats.